"Rosemary Harris is a GEM of a writer!"

 —Elaine Viets best-selling author of Catnapped!

-Death of a Songbird introduces Wanda Chinnery, member of a successful rock band and unofficial leader of their back-up group, the Songbirds.
-When one of the other Songbirds dies suddenly, Babe and a roadie head off on his Harley to find the victim's family and they learn that none of them ever really knew the girl at all.
-This time Babe is the sleuth!
+Death of a Songbird is a short story that introduces Wanda "Babe" Chinnery, one of the main characters in the Dirty Business mystery series - 20 years before she meets Paula Holliday in the Agatha and Anthony Award-nominated Pushing Up Daisies.
+In 1985, long before she owned the Paradise Diner, Babe was a back-up singer.
+When one of the other members of the group, the Songbirds, dies suddenly, Babe and one of the band's roadies head off on his Harley to find the girl's family and learn that none of them ever really knew the girl at all.